basi90/event-api/README.md

 # Event API

-A simple Spring Boot application for managing events.
+A Spring Boot application for managing events.
 It supports creating, retrieving, and filtering events by title and start time, and includes a notification scheduler to log upcoming events starting within the next 5 minutes.

 ## Features